1. What is H2B visa?

 Note: Many of the benefits that must be included in a job offer and other conditions that must be satisfied will be dependent upon what prevailing practices exist in the same occupation and area.
 Employers are advised that it is desirable to make an independent determination of factors such as prevailing wages and employer practices before filing an application.

-11. What are the requirements for H-2B visa holder?
+11. What are the requirements for the H-2B visa holder?

 - Have a valid job offer from a U.S. employer to perform temporary or seasonal nonagricultural work